Summary

 About cohort applications

-Applications can help you understand who is interested in your course and curate your cohort.
-Maven's application builder does two jobs for you.
+Applications help you curate your cohort.
+Maven's application feature does two jobs for you.

 You can customize the information you request in the application.
 You can also turn the application on or off at any point.